PSU-ICDS/icds_docs/docs/file-system/transferring-files.md

 (laptop or desktop) available as a Globus collection.
 Once set up, you can securely transfer files between your computer and other Globus collections.

-To get started, download and install the Globus Connect Personal client, available for available for [Linux](https://docs.globus.org/globus-connect-personal/install/linux/), [macOS](https://docs.globus.org/globus-connect-personal/install/mac/), and [Windows](https://docs.globus.org/globus-connect-personal/install/windows/).
+To get started, download and install the Globus Connect Personal client, available for [Linux](https://docs.globus.org/globus-connect-personal/install/linux/), [macOS](https://docs.globus.org/globus-connect-personal/install/mac/), and [Windows](https://docs.globus.org/globus-connect-personal/install/windows/).